How To Crochet Headphone Covers

 • When counting your stitches, be sure to include the marked stitch.

 • To make the cushion hold onto the earpiece you can crochet the last round tighter than usual, use a smaller hook or crochet the last round over an elastic band.
-I simply crochet the last round a bit tighter than usual.

 Save for Later